 It's pretty straight forward, actually.
 I have a small house.
 I have two small children.
 I study the health benefits of movement.
 If I put furniture there, not only will they sit on it, they can't move in the space occupied my my couch (or TV or coffee table or whatever).

-The Dynamic Family Home: a qualitative exploration of physical environmental influences on children's sedentary behaviour and physical activity within the home space does a great job at breaking down what it is, exactly, about a home (interior and yard) that tends to reduce movement.
+The Dynamic Family Home: a qualitative exploration of physical environmental influences on children's sedentary behaviour and physical activity within the home space is a paper that does a great job at breaking down what it is, exactly, about a home (interior and yard) that tends to reduce movement.

 The study findings indicate that families perceive the physical environment of the home space influences children’s sedentary behaviour and physical activity via: overall size, space and design of the home; allocation of home space; equipment within the home space; and perceived safety of the home space.
 Furthermore, the home space seems to be a dynamic environment where many of the physical elements are chosen, controlled and changed by family members, particularly parents.